How is Spinal Care different from every other chiropractic office I have been to?

 Do you take my insurance?

 - We take many insurances.
 There are too many to list here, but it’s best to call our office (610-489-8800) and one of our team members will get your insurance info and find out what is covered for you.
-We will let you know what your co-pay is or where your deductible stands.
-For those who do not have insurance or your insurance does not cover our care, we have self-pay/cash rates as well.
+We do our best to verify your coverage, but we have found in our many years of operation, that the information we get from the insurance companies is not always accurate.
+We strongly urge you to call your insurance company to determine what your benefits are.
+In the end, they work for you and are more inclined to give you, the subscriber, accurate information.
+For those who do not have insurance, or your insurance does not cover our care, we have self-pay/cash rates as well.

 How many visits will each injury take?